Ecofascism: Mongolia

 Tsagaan Khas (Цагаан Хас) is a Mongolian neo-Nazi organisation.
 In 2013, the group tried to shift its focus to fighting pollution resulting from mining in Mongolia.
 Its members have appeared at mining operations, demanding to see paperwork and sometimes sabotaging the operations if they deemed it mismanaged.
 The group has demanded soil samples from the mining operations, in order to check for soil contamination.
 According to the founder of the group, the group wants to fulfill a role which the local authorities have supposedly failed at concerning foreign mining companies.

 Online

-Ecofascist groups and networks have formed online, where ideology is spread with the use of memes which have often featured in terrorist manifestos.
+Ecofascist groups and networks have formed online, where ideology is spread with the use of memes and hashtags which have often featured in terrorist manifestos.
+These groups and networks are not a singular cohesive movement, but instead disparate parts of a subculture that seeks to blend environmental catastrophism with white supremacy.
 This prominent digital footprint has been noted in contrast to the idealised return to supposed "natural" and racial orders espoused by such communities.

+The memes and propaganda generated by ecofascists often include themes of runes, cottagecore aesthetics, and admiration of ideological inspirations such as Ted Kaczynski.

 Russia

 Initially a "patriotic environmental group", Mestnye was run in part by multiple neo-Nazi leaders who eventually took it over.
 A leader of the violent neo-Nazi United Brigade-88 Sergei Nikulkin is a Mestnye leader.
 Leonid Simunin, a Mestnye functionary was a supervisor of Russki Obraz, another violent neo-Nazi group.
 In 2006 groups of Mestnye activists attacked 20 marketplaces in Moscow and detained 73 illegal immigrants, Mestnye leader Sergei Fateev bragging that the neo-Nazi "Movement Against Illegal Immigration is all talk, but we act."
 Mestnye is also connected to the neo-Nazi "88th Brigade" Espanola, which fights in Ukraine, through the Brigade's founder, who is a member.
 Furthermore, the green movement provides funding to the brigade.